git/git.github.io/rev_news/drafts/edition-105.md

       Jordan Rose being made public).
-    + See also [Pain in the dots](https://matthew-brett.github.io/pydagogue/pain_in_dots.html) by Matthew Brett (part of [Notes and tutorials on git](https://matthew-brett.github.io/pydagogue/git.html)), about confusing difference in how two-dot and three-dot notation behaves in `git log` and in `git diff`, as an adition to the Julia Evans' article about confusing git terminology, the [.. and ... section](https://jvns.ca/blog/2023/11/01/confusing-git-terminology/#and).
+    + See also [Pain in the dots](https://matthew-brett.github.io/pydagogue/pain_in_dots.html) by Matthew Brett (part of [Notes and tutorials on git](https://matthew-brett.github.io/pydagogue/git.html)), about the confusing difference in how two-dot and three-dot notations behave in `git log` and `git diff`, as an addition to the Julia Evans' article about confusing Git terminology, the [.. and ... section](https://jvns.ca/blog/2023/11/01/confusing-git-terminology/#and).
 + [How I teach Git](https://blog.ltgt.net/teaching-git/) by Thomas Broyer on his blog (also [on DEV.to](https://dev.to/tbroyer/how-i-teach-git-3nj3)).
   Inspired by Julia Evans' (renewed) interest in Git and her questions on social networks.